IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 Serverless platforms typically support the management and deployment of serverless functions either using:

 - **Functions directly** where the:
-  - Provider uses an orchestration system optimized for a Function-as-a-Service (FaaS).
+  - Provider uses an orchestration system optimized for Function-as-a-Service (FaaS).
   - Functions are loaded and run on pre-configured, language-specific runtimes.

 - **Pre-packaged containers** where the:
   - Provider uses Container-as-a-Service (CaaS) container-orchestration platforms like [Kubernetes](https://kubernetes.io/) and treats them as single-function applications.
   - Developer must package functions within containers, along with any necessary language dependencies.
 This requires a service framework that can handle HTTP network requests, invoke the functions, and return responses.